 - After you’ve turned the steak, top it with a couple of small slices of the blue cheese.

-- Serve up, keep warm, briefly add what’s left of the marinade to the frying pan, and then pour the juices over the whole.
+- Serve up, keep warm, briefly add what’s left of the marinade to the frying pan, crumble in a bit of extra blue cheese, and then pour the juices over the whole.

 - Pour a glass of good red wine, relax, and savour appreciatively.